-- Method #1 (Described in Cl Test Plan): Field survey to collect actual lat/lon/elevation data.
-As outlined in the Cl Test Plan, an onsite survey of key points can be conducted and from key points centerline node points can be derived and compared to the MAP message values.
-Also, field survey observations can identify horizontal curves and survey to determine if adequate node placement exists. - Method #2 Vehicle position driving data collection.
-As outlined in the resource titled Connected Intersections MAP Utility Assessment, vehicles equipped with highly accurate GPS receivers with RTCM correction drive each approach collecting data.
-These data are recorded and processed through the MAP Utility to provide a graphical view pass/fail report of the ability of OBUs to correctly determine the lane of travel.
-More details of this approach (including the pass/fail criteria and details of the process) are available in the Connected Intersections MAP Utility Assessment document prepared by CAMP.
+Another MAP message validation approach is a field survey to collect actual lat/lon/elevation data.
+As outlined in the CI Test Plan, an onsite survey of key points can be conducted and from key points centerline node points can be derived and compared to the MAP message values.
+Also, field survey observations can identify horizontal curves and survey to determine if adequate node placement exists.